England prepare for 'dog fight' in SA semi-final

 |Date: 24 February Venue: Newlands, Cape Town Time: 13:00 GMT

 |Coverage: Ball-by-ball Test Match Special commentary on BBC Radio 5 Sports Extra and BBC Sport app.
-Live text commentary and in-play video clips on the BBC Sport website and app.
+Live text commentary and in-play video clips on the BBC Sport website and app

 England are preparing for a "dog fight" in their Women's T20 World Cup semi-final against South Africa, says Katherine Sciver-Brunt.